â–¡

 In another study conducted by EEF, they looked at how much time was spent talking about topics such as history, geography, maths and science.
 They compared three groups: one which had no formal instruction; one who received traditional teacher-led lessons; and one who received an interactive lesson plan.
 They found that those who were taught via the interactive method achieved higher levels than both the control group and the traditional group.

-Students engaged in dialogic teaching
+Students engaged in dialogic teaching, critical thinking for teachers, classroom teaching strategies

 Students engaged in dialogic pedagogy